Best Things To Do With Kids On Australia Day 2020

 Australia Day In Parramatta

-A jam-packed day of entertainment from 6am - 9pm, head to Parramatta Park for an epic Australia Day - starting with Sydney's largest hot air balloon display!
-Roaming circus entertainment, rides face painting and fireworks in the eve will keep the kids entertained for hours.
-The Carnivale classic car display (10am - 4pm) is a must for car lovers, and check out the Family Stage at 12.30pm for Parravision, featuring Western Sydney's top singers, dancers, performers and groups competing Eurovision-style.
-Food-wise, consider yourselves sorted thanks to the all-day family-friendly food stalls on offer, the BIG BBQ (running from 10am - 3.30pm) a definite highlight, and don't miss the 209 BIG BBQ Battle!
-More information here.
+For a jam-packed day of entertainment from 6am - 9pm, celebrate Australia Day at Parramatta Park starting with Sydney's largest hot air balloon display!
+Roaming circus entertainment, rides, face painting and workshops will keep the kids entertained for hours.
+The Carnivale classic car display (9am - 3pm) is a must for car lovers and there is family entertainment across three stages including a performance from Bananas in Pyjamas!
+Food-wise, consider yourselves sorted thanks to the all-day family-friendly food stalls on offer, the BIG BBQ (running from 10am - 3.30pm) a definite highlight, and don't miss show-stopping fireworks finale at 9pm.

 Australia Day In Maroubra